akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ```
 ![](images/checkov-custom-checks.png)

-**Challenge:** write a custom policy to check all resources for the presence tags.
+**Challenge:** write a custom policy to check all resources for the presence of tags.
 Specifically, ensure that a tag named "Environment" exists.

 ## IDE plugin